Cosmological constant: Value

 Lambda-CDM, accelerated expansion of the universe.
 The time-line in this schematic diagram extends from the Big Bang/inflation era 13.7 Byr ago to the present cosmological time.

 Observations announced in 1998 of distance–redshift relation for Type Ia supernovae indicated that the expansion of the universe is accelerating, if one assumes the cosmological principle.
 When combined with measurements of the cosmic microwave background radiation these implied a value of Ω_{Λ} ≈ 0.7, a result which has been supported and refined by more recent measurements (as well as previous works).
 If one assumes the cosmological principle, as in the case for all models that use the Friedmann–Lemaître–Robertson–Walker metric, while there are other possible causes of an accelerating universe, such as quintessence, the cosmological constant is in most respects the simplest solution.
 Thus, the Lambda-CDM model, the current standard model of cosmology which uses the FLRW metric, includes the cosmological constant, which is measured to be on the order of ×10^-52 m-2.
 It may be expressed as ×10^-35 s-2 (multiplying by c^{2} ≈ ×10^17 m^{2}⋅s^{−2}) or as 10^{−122} ℓ_{P}^{−2} (where ℓ_{P} is the Planck length).
 The value is based on recent measurements of vacuum energy density, ρ_{vac} = 5.96×10^-27 kg/m3 ≘ 5.3566×10^-10 J/m3 = 3.35 GeV/m3.
 However, due to the Hubble tension and the CMB dipole, recently it has been proposed that the cosmological principle is no longer true in the late universe and that the FLRW metric breaks down, so it is possible that observations usually attributed to an accelerating universe are simply a result of the cosmological principle not applying in the late universe.

-As was only recently seen, by works of 't Hooft, Susskind and others, a positive cosmological constant has surprising consequences, such as a finite maximum entropy of the observable universe (see Holographic principle).
+As was seen, by works of 't Hooft, Susskind and others, a positive cosmological constant has surprising consequences, such as a finite maximum entropy of the observable universe (see Holographic principle).